nfisher23/nickolasfisher.com/content/blog/How-to-Setup-and-Use-Kubernetes-in-Docker-kind.md

 ```

-Pretty obviously, this is a config for 1 kubernetes manager \[control plane\] node and 3 kubernetes worker nodes \[often just called &#34;nodes&#34;\].
+Pretty obviously, this is a config for 1 kubernetes manager \[control plane\] node and 3 kubernetes worker nodes \[often just called "nodes"\].
 We can create this cluster with:

 ```
 kind create cluster --config my-kind-config.yaml

 ```

-After like thirty seconds you&#39;ll be able to verify this with:
+After like thirty seconds you'll be able to verify this with:

 ```
 $ kubectl get nodes -A
-NAME                 STATUS     ROLES    AGE   VERSION kind-control-plane   NotReady   master   60s   v1.18.2 kind-worker          Ready      &lt;none&gt;   20s   v1.18.2
-kind-worker2         NotReady   &lt;none&gt;   20s   v1.18.2
+NAME                 STATUS     ROLES    AGE   VERSION kind-control-plane   NotReady   master   60s   v1.18.2 kind-worker          Ready      <none>   20s   v1.18.2 kind-worker2         NotReady   <none>   20s   v1.18.2
-kind-worker3         NotReady   &lt;none&gt;   24s   v1.18.2
+kind-worker3         NotReady   <none>   24s   v1.18.2

 ```